-The University Review Committee (URC) shall consist of eight (8) tenured faculty members, two elected from and by each College Faculty under the supervision of the University Provost, no later than the 15th of May in each academic year.
-Each College Faculty shall also elect an alternate representative, who shall serve in the event that a regular member of the Committee removes himself or herself from a case, is unable to serve, or is challenged by the faculty member or the Administration.
+The University Review Committee (or URC) shall consist of fourteen (14) tenured faculty members, two elected from and by each College Faculty, one from each independent School and one from each campus (Florham, Metro and Vancouver) without restriction as to academic unit, under the supervision of the University Provost, no later than the 15th of May in each academic year.
+These numbers shall be adjusted as necessary to reflect additional colleges or schools.
+Seven (7) members shall serve on any case.
+In the event that a regular member of the Committee removes themselves from a case, is unable to serve, or is challenged by the faculty member under review or the Administration, and the Committee number drops below seven (7), members of the FRW shall be asked to volunteer, bringing Committee membership to 7.
+If more than seven (7) members of the URC are available to serve, the Committee members will decide on the seven (7) who shall serve on any one case.
 Members of the University Grievance Committee shall not be eligible to serve on the URC.
-Members of the URC shall serve for staggered three-year terms.
+Members of the URC shall serve for three-year terms.